3 Days in Tucson, Arizona

 98:00pm – Head back to the resort and enjoy another relaxing night under the clear desert skies!
 Check the resort’s lineup of events.
 Typically, they have something interesting on the lineup no matter when your visit falls.

 Day 3 in The Old Pueblo

 7:00am – Start your day with breakfast at First Watch, conveniently located just down the street from Catalina.
-This popular health conscious chain serves amazing food & coffee.
-They have a gorgeous shady patio facing the mountains.
+This popular health conscious chain serves amazing food & coffee, and also features a shady patio facing the mountains.
 If you prefer to try out a local coffeeshop, Savaya is right across the street from Catalina.
 This wonderful local roaster serves excellent single origin coffees, and features a beautiful patio facing the mountains.